Check out our FAQ list below with useful information about Tioman Island and our business or send an email for any questions you might still have.

 Most of the other resorts do accept credit cards but you need cash to pay for your meals and beverages.

 Foreign currencies are best exchanged on the mainland prior to your visit to Tioman Island.
-We do exchange major currencies but do not expect good rates.
+We exchange major currencies but the rates are not very good.

 There is only one ATM on the island, located in the main village of Tekek (next to the airport).
 We recommend you bring enough cash along so you don’t have to go there in case you find that it’s out of cash.